-In conclusion, the current results suggest that high-resolution computed tomography examination and/or noninvasive assessment of haemolysis might facilitate identification of sickle cell disease patients with respiratory function impairment.
+In conclusion, our results suggest that HRCT examination and/or non-invasive assessment of haemolysis might facilitate identification of SCD patients with respiratory function impairment.
 These tests may be particularly useful in those patients unable to complete pulmonary function tests.
-More of the patients had abnormalities on high-resolution computed tomography than on lung function testing, which suggests that high-resolution computed tomography is a more sensitive detector of respiratory abnormalities than lung function testing.
-This hypothesis merits testing by serially assessing sickle cell disease patients to determine whether those with only high-resolution computed tomography abnormalities subsequently develop lung function abnormalities.
+More of the patients had abnormalities on HRCT than on lung function testing, which suggests that HRCT is a more sensitive detector of respiratory abnormalities than lung function testing.
+This hypothesis merits testing by serially assessing SCD patients to determine if those with only HRCT abnormalities subsequently develop lung function abnormalities.